meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 After dropping out of the college, I got a lot of free time and to keep my time from wasting, I started a side project which I called [nerdspal](https://nerdspal.com) - which is supposed to solve the problem.

 I started writing this blog for a more selfish reason - to track the way I think.
 To refer back and re-inforce the commitments I make.
-Because, I don't see myself [like this](http://fakepreneur.me/)
+Because, I don't see [fake myself](http://fakepreneur.me/)